5 out of 5 rating

 In 1939 Professor Peyton discovered El Tajin in southern mexico.
 He also discovered the exploits of 13 Rabbit, a ruler in the 1st century.
 His name, derived from the Mesoamerican calendar, is written with a rabbit surrounding two bars next to three dots.
 The Mayans were keen on spice and chocolate so we named this after him.
 All perfectly logical and not at all contrived!

 Review: When you squeeze it out of the bottle, out comes a thick, milk chocolate colored liquid.
 This really does smell like milk chocolate, except a less sweet milk chocolate than is what might be in a candy bar.
 Right underneath the chocolate note is the ginger scent.
-Ahh, now we have a slightly spicy chocolate. the chocolatey scent does not last on the skin too long unfortunately but the opportunity for hedonism in the shower or bath increases two fold with this product.
+Ahh, now we have a slightly spicy chocolate. the chocolatey scent does not last on the skin too long unfortunately but it feels and smells decadent when washing with it.Aside from this bubble bath Lush also made a 13 rabbits shower gel, and a 13 rabbits bath melt.
+Lush’s other ‘chocolate’ shower gel Sonic Death Monkey doesn’t even come close to smelling and feeling like chocolate.